selfdriven-engagement/selfdriven-energy/docs/pages/cardano-catalyst-proposal-crafters-cooperative.md

 From definition to provisioning on Cardano.

-Working with the selfdriven.health to deliver a real use project, based on the co-developed open-source kit.
+ork with the Beyonders Collective to deliver a real use project, based on a co-developed open-source kit - from definition to implementation.

 From prototyping to real use.